Extension of Killing vector fields beyond compact Cauchy horizons: Introduction

-\begin{definition}[Dominant energy condition] A spacetime $(M,g)$ is said to satisfy the dominant energy condition if the stress energy tensor $T := \Ric - \frac12 \mathrm S g$ satisfies the following: For any future pointing causal vector $X$, the vector $-T(X, \cdot)^\sharp$ is future pointing causal (or zero). \end{definition}
+Let from now on $P$ be a wave operator acting on sections of a real or complex vector bundle $F \to M$.
+We will also assume that the dominant energy condition is satisfied: \begin{definition} A spacetime $(M,g)$ is said to satisfy the \emph{dominant energy condition} if the stress energy tensor $T := \Ric - \frac12 \mathrm S g$ satisfies the following: For any future pointing causal vector $X$, the vector $-T(X, \cdot)^\sharp$ is future pointing causal (or zero). \end{definition}

 Note that